apache/causeway-site/content/reference/configuration-files.md

 A running Isis instance requires a persistor (aka objectstore), the authentication mechanism, the authorization mechanism, and a user profile store.
 It also requires some sort of viewer or viewers.

 The persistor, authentication, authorization and profilestore are specified in the `isis.properties` file.
-For example, this is the configuration of the [Wicket/Restful/JDO archetype](../getting-started/quickstart-archetype.html):
+For example, this is the configuration of the [simple](../intro/getting-started/simple-archetype.html) archetype:

 <pre>
 isis.persistor=datanucleus